-Israeli Beef and Green Beans is a tasty, easy, and classic dish.
+Lebanese Beef and Green Beans is a tasty and easy dish.
 At its simplest, it is meat cooked with green beans in a seasoned tomato sauce.
-Serve with a side of rice for a healthy and well rounded Israeli meal!
+Serve with a side of rice for a healthy and well rounded meal!

 Growing up, my mom made American food during the week and Israeli food on Shabbos.